“I searched the internet for a good British school for my daughter. That is how I found King’s Interhigh.

 UAE Parent

-Founded in 2005, King’s InterHigh is an established independent, UK-founded, international online school offering an all-through British education from Primary through to Secondary and Sixth Form children between the ages of 7 and 18 years of age.
-The King’s InterHigh Sixth Form offers a choice of pathways between traditional gold standard British A Levels and (from September 2022) the International Baccalaureate Diploma Programme (the world’s first and only school to offer the IB Diploma Programme entirely online) whilst secondary school provision focuses on International GCSE.
-To date (2022), the school has an alumni network stretching to over 10,000 students worldwide.
+Founded in 2005, King’s InterHigh is an established independent, UK-founded, international online school offering an all-through British education from Primary through to Secondary and Sixth Form for children between the ages of 7 and 19 years of age.
+The King’s InterHigh Sixth Form offers a choice of pathways between traditional gold standard British A Levels and the International Baccalaureate Diploma Programme.
+King’s InterHigh was the world’s first and school to offer the IB Diploma Programme entirely online.
+Secondary school provision focuses on International GCSE.
+To date (2023), the school has an alumni network stretching to over 10,000 students worldwide.

-Admissions are open for students from Year 3 Primary phases (from 7 years of age onwards) through to Year 12 Sixth Form.
-Year 13 admissions for 2022 (A Level or IB DP) are now closed.
-Admissions enquiries can be directed here.
+Admissions are open for students from Year 3 Primary phases (from 7 years of age onwards) through to Year 13 British Sixth Form.
+UAE Admissions enquiries, including for Dubai and Abu Dhabi families, can be directed here.

-King’s InterHigh is part of Inspired Education, which has a dedicated Dubai hub based in Media City:
+King’s InterHigh is part of the Inspired Education group, which has a dedicated Dubai hub based in Media City:

 Lesson Timings